bcgov/foi-flow/.github/ISSUE_TEMPLATE/user-story.md

 **Assumptions & Scope**
 What are the assumptions for this story?

+What is IN scope?

-What is in and not in scope?
+What is NOT in scope?

 **Acceptance Criteria**